-Change in Fair Value of Convertible Note Derivative Liability
+Change in Fair Value of Convertible Note Derivative

 The Corporation issued unsecured Convertible Notes with an interest rate of 0.05% per annum in March 2016 and March 2020 (together, the "Convertible Notes") with an exercise price denominated in Canadian dollars.
 The Corporation determined that the Convertible Notes with an exercise price denominated in a currency that is different from the entity's functional currency should be classified as a derivative and carried at their fair value.
 Any changes in their fair value from inception to balance sheet date have been recorded as a gain or loss in the consolidated statement of net loss and comprehensive loss.
-The convertible Notes during the quarter.
-During the quarter, Convertible Notes in the aggregate principal amount of C\$15,386,884 of the 2016 Notes were converted for 4,345,350 common shares of Perpetua Resources at a conversion rate of \$3.541 per common share.
-The remaining 6,500 shares issuable under the conversion terms of the Convertible Notes are expected to be converted in the next quarter.
-There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Note 6 in the Interim Financial Statements).
+The convertible note derivative is valued at fair value in accordance with IFRS.
+The decrease in fair value is due to the conversion of Convertible Notes during the quarter.
+During the quarter, the remaining Convertible Notes in the aggregate principal amount of C\$23,017 were converted for 6,500 common shares of Perpetua Resources at a conversion rate of C\$3.541 per common share (see Note 6 in the Interim Financial Statements).